One of the basic fundamentals of smoking weed is grinding it up first. There are so many benefits to using ground-up weed versus pulled-apart chunks.

 Cleaning your weed grinder

-If using an automatic grinder it is best to follow the user manual instructions on cleaning and maintenance.
+If you have an automatic grinder then make sure to follow the user manual instructions on cleaning and maintenance.